noah-art3mis/judex/docs/LEGAL.md

 -   Disallows access to `/processos` directory for all user agents
 -   Disallows all access for AhrefsBot specifically
--   **Does not affect** individual case page access (which is what Lexicon uses)
+-   **Does not affect** individual case page access (which is what judex uses)

-Lexicon accesses individual case pages through direct URLs, not the disallowed `/processos` directory.
+judex accesses individual case pages through direct URLs, not the disallowed `/processos` directory.

 ## 📋 Terms of Service Analysis